 Over the past week, I’ve asked for advice on how to overcome slumps.
 While I’ve gotten some great words of wisdom, these methods just don’t usually work for me.
 To each his own and all.
 But, here are some methods others have said work:

-The comic book method — read a damn comic book.
+Read a comic book.
 This, to me, would only work if you have a good amount of completed comic book series that you haven’t read and actually want to read.
 For example, I have the first comic book of the new Tomb Raider series that I do want to read, but what good does it do to read 1 25-page scene without the others?
 It just makes me angry to have to wait for the next one.

-It just so happens this is the one time that this method is not working for me.
-So, what is my recommended method when encountering a slump that seems like it will last forever?
+Sometimes none of the above get me out of a reading slump.
+So, my recommended method when encountering a slump that seems like it will last forever?

 More than just embracing the slump I look for other forms of storytelling because what I ultimately want is a bit of fiction — a fantastical escape.
 So, when I’m in one of these impossible-to-escape slumps, I: